zoobzio/ltrl/packages/ltrl/README.md

 ### Congruentss

-Congruents are arrays of symmetric objects where every object contains atleast a `key` property.
+Congruents are arrays of symmetric objects where every object contains atleast a `key` & `label` property.
 Typeguards are in place to help w/ definitions & prevent invalid values.

 #### Usage